jflawren/BEAM-lex/README.md

    ```

 ## Configuration
-- Ensure your OpenAI API key is properly set up
+- Ensure your AI API key is properly set up
 - Check configuration files are in place (see `.gitignore` for required files)